Louis-GUENEGO/NEXYS4ddr_microphone/README.txt

 there is a top entity (TOP_ENTITY.vhd) where everything is connected together.
 There is also a frequency generator (gest_frec.vhd).

-Then there is a acquire section (acq_mic) with fir1.vhd and fir.vhd, which decimate the 2.5Mhz PDM signal from the microphne at 39062.5Hz (100MHz /40 /64), with an intermediary of 312 500kHz (2.5MHz /8)
+Then there is a acquire section (acq_mic) with fir1.vhd and fir2.vhd, which decimate the 2.5Mhz PDM signal from the microphne at 39062.5Hz (100MHz /40 /64), with an intermediary of 312 500kHz (2.5MHz /8)
 between fir1 and fir2.
 Fir1 and 2 are lowpass filter that remove the